 - Boil a shellless Canchan or Huamantanga potatoes, for 20 minutes, until getting a soft texture.

 - Take the potatoes out and crush them in a bowl with a press or a fork.
 You have to obtain a semi-solid mass.
 Add to them, a few drops of lemon juice, and salt.

 - Meanwhile, fry-diced onion, with slices of garlic, stir slowly.
 Then, add ground red chili and tomato paste, and continue to stir slowly.
 Finally, add ground meat, salt, and black pepper.
 Cooked all these for 15 minutes more.

 - Add parsley, raisins, olives, and chopped boiled eggs to the stew.

 - Next, soak your hands in flour, take a portion of stew and place it inside a portion of potato dough.
 Completely surround the stew with this potato dough.

 - Following, wrap this kind of potato ball stuffed with stew in a mix of flour with beaten eggs and fried them.

 - And done!
 You will have a tasty stuffed potato that can be accompanied by a fresh salad.
 A royal delight.

 “WHAT SMALL POTATOES WE ALL ARE, COMPARED WITH WHAT WE MIGHT BE!”

-We hope this article on Peruvian potatoes has helped you learn about some of the varieties.
+We hope this article on Peruvian potatoes has helped you learn about some varieties.
 With more than 4,000 native potatoes in our country, it is not surprising that most of our dishes include them.
 But as we mentioned earlier, the potato is much more than food.
 It is part of our extensive culture and tradition.
 The Machu Travel Peru team hopes they have been helpful.
 If you want to know more about what Peru has to offer, you can consult with our qualified advisors.
-We will be waiting for your soon visit to Peru.
+We will be waiting for your soon visit Peru.